dafny-lang/dafny/README.md

 ## Community

-Feel free to report issues here on GitHub or to ask for questions on our :speech_balloon: [Zulip](https://dafny.zulipchat.com/) channel.
+Feel free to report issues here on GitHub or to ask questions on our :speech_balloon: [Zulip](https://dafny.zulipchat.com/) channel.

 ## Try Dafny